IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- similar to possession, but not technically true possession because the original soul is not there
 - Souls leave an imprint on bodily remains, process via ritual into flammable substance
-	- necromantic ritual to select + amplify bits of memory Mechanics ==refine these
+	- necromantic ritual to select + amplify bits of memory Mechanics
-- Seacaptain (50gp)
+- let them make a check to see which benefits each smoke gives
-	- the great leviathan captain Azolar Avila buried with his first mate and all his deckhands in the ribcage of his leviathan
+- Seacaptain (80gp) - the great leviathan captain Azolar Avila buried with his first mate and all his deckhands in the ribcage of his leviathan
+	- feet planted on the rolling back of a sea monster, hobnailed boots digging into its hide.
+A burst of cold sea air on your face.
+Laughing and quaffing ale with your sailors as you break into chests of treasure.
+Swinging from a rope across the spiny sail.
+The flash of rapiers dancing across the deck of a burning ship.
+The cool darkness of ocean depths, looking out of your breathing bubble at shadows of sea life.
 	- 1d4 to DEX checks+saves for 1hr
-- Warrior (30gp)
-	- during empire invasion
+- Warrior (60gp) - an orcish soldier during the Langksaran conquest
+	- Looking out across a plain as four tusked war oliphants march.
+Searing pain as a broadsword slices into your side.
+Your first glimpse of the monumental statues framing the port of Kevara Arda, your breath caught in your throat.
+Roars and cheers following the palanquin of your emperor.
+Flame and triumph as you broach the gates of the Patrician's hill in Kevara.
 	- 1d4 to strength checks for 1hr
-- Courtesan (25gp)
+- Courtesan (55gp) - some well to do minor noble of the old Duke V's court
+	- Silks and satin and human skin.
+Spiraling lights in a ballroom, the clink of crystal.
+Laughs and sideways glances and words unsaid.
+A shadow upon a dais - a human man in a black and silver trimmed robe, closely followed by a drow boy in black.
 	- 1d4 to insight checks for 1hr
-- Mage (40gp)
-	- kerrigan the mage? but she was evicerated? an apprentice of
+- Mage (70gp) - kerrigan the mage? unconfirmed, possibly an apprentice
+	- Lightning striking a high, lonely tower.
+Books with crackling pages written in languages only you can understand.
+The knowledge that space and mass are but shadows cast upon the mortal world.
+Rippling the fabric of reality with your hands.
 	- 1d4 to INT checks+saves for 1hr
 - Possession: DC10 WIS save against possession, increases by 2 for every usage of the smoke

+### The Sirenian Players
 -

-adventurers, nobles, performers?, , criminals?, a retainer in the old Duke Vasilev court?, a religious figure?

-### The Sirenian Players
-- make up some npcs?
+- Alara: human woman, playing Arda
+- Garthik: half orc man, playing Kevar
+- Elijah: small, dark, lively halfling.
+Troupe leader
+- potentially can speak about the school?
+- do these guys have involvements w the fog? the church? the nobles?

 ## The Brightides Festival
-- festival for the start of the trading season - when the trade winds turn
+- Festival for the start of the trading season - first Sixthday after the trade winds turn
-- priests provide readings of the signs for the city and individuals
+- priests provide readings of the signs for the city and individuals, nobles toss coins to the commoners
 - Sixpoints plaza in Kings' End - cordoned off, have the PCs figure out how to get in (challenges against? the automata, guards)
-- ==this is a weak concept!
-Semireligious ceremony for safe travels? get some city magic in there
 - A diplomat is being sent off to Avizallo to discuss the coming year's saltwood trade - Kevara has not built new ships in nearly a decade
 	- make this the murder victim - gyrfalcon?
 - Ornsgrym has hired lots of automata for safety, Giltstern + other merchants r there